 - patient's name, address, date of birth, hospital number and location.
 Fill in these details or attach a computer-generated label from patient's hospital chart.
 If you are using a label you must ensure that all copies of the prescription form is labelled

 - patient's Medicare number.
 Have this available when seeking a PBS Authority approval for Authority required medicines

 - a tick in the appropriate box - PBS or RPBS

 - medicine name and form, for example, tablets, capsules or injections

 - number of repeats if permitted and required

-- if the medicine requires prior Authority approval, and you have obtained an Authority approval number, write the approval number in this column
+- the approval number if the medicine requires prior authority approval, and you’ve obtained an authority approval number

 - any other notes you feel may be relevant to the pharmacist

 - your name, prescriber number and contact number